-We painted two base coats of the Behr ultra white porch & patio paint on the stairs (risers and treads) using a combination of a roller and brush…not really any different in terms of supplies/technique than any other paint job you’d take on.
+We painted two base coats of the Behr ultra white porch & patio paint on the stairs (risers and treads) using a combination of a roller and brush.

-This is the ONLY somewhat challenging part of this project.
-It’s important that you take time on your taping so that the results are great.
+This is the ONLY somewhat challenging part of this staircase remodel project.
+Take your time as you tape so that the results are great.

-TAPE THIS FIRST.
-Once I figured out where the stripes were going to go, I measured from the edge of the stair to the blue tape and cut a spacer out of wood and used that to help align the blue tape as I went down the stairs.
+Once I figured out where the stripes were going to go, I measured from the edge of the stair to the blue tape.
+Then I cut a spacer out of wood and used that to help align the blue tape as I went down the stairs.

-**Note: we are using the regular blue painter’s tape for this portion because it’s cheaper, and that is simply a placeholder for now.
+**Note: we are using the regular blue painter’s tape for this portion because it’s cheaper and only being used as a placeholder.
 We personally prefer the Frog Tape to actually “do the job” here.
 The blue painter’s tape will be removed before you start to paint.**

 Make sure to grab your printable DIY guide for this project!
 It’s free.
 Click here or below on the image to get started!